hacklanta/deploy-goon/README.md

 improve upon what essentially started as something of a hack.
 This brainstorming lead to the idea that it was time for this script to come into its own life as a project.

+## Features

+* Capable of running any command, as any user.
+* IP whitelisting to prevent Joe the Hacker from executing your deploys.
+* Support for using X-Forwarded-For header as IP if proxy trust is enabled.
+* Easy-to-use CLI interface for managing which configuration files are used.
+* Automatically reloads deploy configurations when they change.
+* Stock support for basic notifications delivered via Mandrill email.
+If you have additional notification methods you'd like supported, open a PR!

 ## Installation

 To install Deploy Goon, you'll need to first install [Node.js](http://nodejs.org).
 You can find some excellent instructions